 To link that cell to the cell A1 on the worksheet “Sheet2” you write the following formula in cell A1 on “Sheet2”.

-So in Excel it looks like:
+In Excel it would look like:

 When you enter that formula, hey presto you will see the same thing on Sheet2 as you do on Sheet1, the cell is linked:

-The formula in more detail
+The formula explained in detail

 Different Worksheet Names